dlizcano/cameratrap/README.md

 <!-- badges: end -->

-This is the git repository for my [R analysis website](https://dlizcano.github.io/cametrapcesar).
+This is the git repository for my [Camera trap blog site](https://dlizcano.github.io/cameratrap/).